 There are collectivo boat tours running at the pier from 10am to 8pm daily.
-There’s no timetable they just leave when they’re full.
-A half hour boat ride from Muelle Prat to Muelle Baron and back costs $3,000.
+There’s no timetable; they just leave when they’re full.
+A half-hour boat ride from Muelle Prat to Muelle Baron and back costs 3,000CP.
 You will have a full frontal view of the paradise that is Valparaíso.
 Take a trip around 4-6pm for the perfect mix of warm weather, gentle sea breeze and beautiful sunlight.
-There is a guide who will tell you about the ports history and the current harboured boats and ships.
+There is a guide who will tell you about the port’s history and the current harboured boats and ships.
 The tour is in Spanish, but even if you don’t speak the lingo you can enjoy the sights and wave at the lazy sea lions as you sail around the bay.

 Go to jail:

-Located on Calle Carcel to the west of Cementario no. 2 is the old prison of Valparaiso.
-This normally would be enough to warrant a visit ,but this particular prison has been turned into a culture centre and family park.
-Totally worth a look, you will see families gather to celebrate birthdays, young lovers walk hand in had and friends chilling on the grass.
-Entry is free to the main park but you can opt to take a guided tour of whats left of the old facility at 1, 3, 4, and 5pm for $2,500 pp. Tours are in English and Spanish, and the meeting point is outside the tourist information office.
+Located on Calle Carcel to the west of Cementerio no. 2 is the old prison of Valparaiso.
+This normally would be enough to warrant a visit, but this particular prison has been turned into a culture centre and family park.
+Totally worth a look, you will see families gathering to celebrate birthdays, young lovers walking hand in hand and friends chilling on the grass.
+Entry is free to the main park but you can opt to take a guided tour of what’s left of the old facility at 1, 3, 4, and 5pm for 2,500CP pp. Tours are in English and Spanish, and the meeting point is outside the tourist information office.

 Viña Del Mar:

-Instead of your typical beach town canons, along the Viña del Mar beach are war guns, from large battleships adding to the sense of class and sophistication.
+Instead of your typical beach town cannons, along the Viña del Mar beach are war guns, from large battleships adding to the sense of class and sophistication.
 Viña del Mar comes alive at night as people populate the local bars and restaurants.
-Because of this and its pristine white sandy beachfront it is a popular holiday hotspot for foreigners or Chileans alike.
+Because of this and its pristine white sandy beachfront, it is a popular holiday hotspot for foreigners and Chileans alike.

 Valparaíso to Viña Del Mar:

 From Avenida Errázuriz, take any bus displaying signs for Viña del Mar or specifically lookout 601 and 602.
-The journey costs $480 pp. each way.
+The journey costs 480CP pp. each way.

-You can also take the metro from Puerto to Miramar but its expensive unless you plan on purchasing a day ticket $3390, and you´ll still need to walk for about 10 or 15 minutes to get to the beach.
+You can also take the metro from Puerto to Miramar but it’s expensive unless you plan on purchasing a day ticket 3390CP, and you´ll still need to walk for about 10 or 15 minutes to get to the beach.

-To ride the metro you need a travel card ($2000) and with that purchase you receive $500 credit.
-It’s a little over $1,000 from Valpariaso to Vina del Mar.
+To ride the metro you need a travel card (2000CP) and with that purchase, you receive 500CP credit.
+It’s a little over 1,000CP from Valparaiso to Vina del Mar.

 Things To Do in Viña Del Mar:

 Tours for tips to the rescue again.
-Same format as before look for your “Wally” at the flower clock at 10am or 3pm depending on your preference of tour type, history or highlights and enjoy a 2 to 3 hour information oddessy of “the garden city”.
+Same format as before, look for your “Wally” at the flower clock at 10am or 3pm depending on your preference of tour type, history or highlights and enjoy a 2 to 3 hour information odyssey of “the garden city”.

 Sitting on the dock of the bay:

-Muelle Vergara is a long pier that is no longer in use as a port so it’s open to public and possible to walk down.
-To the right of the pier is the Borde Costero, a long boardwalk and park with stalls, playground artesanal and fast food stalls.
-Colours sounds and smells abound.
+Muelle Vergara is a long pier that is no longer in use as a port so it’s open to the public and possible to walk down.
+To the right of the pier is the Borde Costero, a long boardwalk and park with stalls, playground artisanal and fast food stalls.
+Colours, sounds and smells abound.

 Let’s go to the beach-each:

-During high season, Reñaca is a beach without sand.
+During the high season, Reñaca is a beach without sand.
 As in, you will in no way find a grain due to what feels like thousands of people covering every inch.
-Mostly teenagers and young adults, the pumping dance music, games of intense volley ball and thong wearing inch perfect women reminded us of a scene from Ibiza.
+Mostly teenagers and young adults, the pumping dance music, games of intense volleyball and thong-wearing inch-perfect women reminded us of a scene from Ibiza.
 You could say Playa Reñaca is the Cancun of Chile.
-The early opening nightclubs packed to the brim with beach bums and the intense hot sun shining across the entire Avenida Borgoño, until at least 9.30pm, this is a true party town,.one with no curfew.
+The early opening nightclubs are packed to the brim with beach bums and the intense hot sun shining across the entire Avenida Borgoño, until at least 9.30pm.
+This is a true party town, one with no curfew.

 Dunas de Concón:

 From here take a 25 minute coastal walk down to Renaca.
 There is a path the whole way.
-It’s easy to jump back on a bus from anywhere along this main road, should you feel a little tiresome.
+If you feel a little tiresome, it’s easy to jump back on a bus from anywhere along this main road.
 Concon gives off this seaside vibe.
-Once you ignore the few towering apartment blocks built with full seaview access.
+Once you ignore the few towering apartment blocks built with full Seaview access.
 The looming cliffside hides the remaining city.

-A sure sign of Concon wealth and thriving economy.
+A sure sign of Concon’s wealth and a thriving economy.
 Two small beaches, Not as glam as the ones in Vina del Mar but certainly less busy.

 All in all the twin cities of Valparaiso and Viña del Mar are well worth a visit regardless of your reason for doing so.

 As always my friends, if you need any more info or have any comments or questions please get in touch.
-We do love to hear from you.
+We would love to hear from you.